 Dodd-Frank authorizes the CFTC to pay an award when the agency recovers at least $1 million in an enforcement action resulting from the information submitted by the individual to the government.
 The amount is set at between 10 and 30 percent of the recovery.
 The Office of the Whistleblower evaluates claims for rewards.
 Following a successful enforcement action, the office issues a notice providing 90 days to submit an application for a reward.
 The agency evaluates the action to determine whether the individual is eligible and complied with the rules of the program.
 If a monetary award will be made, they also consider the appropriate percentage of the reward according to the guidelines.
 There is a process for appeals following the determination.

-There are other requirements.
+There are other requirements as well.
 The individual must also comply with any special reporting requirements, such as the waiting period for compliance professionals.
 If you are considering reporting or are submitting an application for an award, we would be happy to examine the rules with regard to your specific situation.

 THE TYPES OF CASES THE CFTC IS LOOKING FOR:

 The CFTC program is not like the False Claims Act.
 It requires the agency to prosecute the enforcement action against the company.
 So one of the best ways to figure out whether it is a case they will be interested in pursuing is to look at the types of actions they have pursued in the past and the misconduct they are investigating right now.
-We have listed some representative examples below for you.
-Obviously, the Government is always looking for new misconduct.
+Additionally, the Government is always looking for new misconduct.
 So don’t let the lack of a past enforcement action in your area stop you from contacting us.
 We will investigate your evidence and determine whether we think it is something that the CFTC would be interested in pursuing.